pink88/Tuiss2HA/README.md

 # Tuiss2HA
 This adds support for Tuiss Smartview BLE blinds.
 These blinds use bluetooth low energy and are controlled through a simple cover interface.
 Home Assistant due to limitations in the Tuiss platform itself.

-*Note: This integration does not support RF control.*
+This integration does not support RF control.

-## Before Integration to Home Assistant ##
-To get started you need to download and use the Tuiss Smartview app to set the upper and bottom limits of the blinds.

-*Note: If you have a newer TS5200 device, you **must** add to the Tuiss Smartview app or the blind won't operate.
-See hardware versions below.*

-## Installation and adding your first device ##
-1. Add the integration from the HACs marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic))
-2. Restart Home Assistant if required
-3. Click Settings
-4. Click Devices & Services
-5. Click the "+ add integration" button
-6. Select Tuiss SmartView from the dropdown
-7. Enter the MAC address from the tag including in your blind, or written within the top bracket of the blind, close to where the battery is plugged in
-8. Give the blind a name
-9. Click Submit

-*Note: Subsequent devices should be automatically discovered if they are in range of a Bluetooth adapter/proxy.*

-### Tuiss Hardware Versions ###
+## Supported Tuiss Hardware Versions and Prerequisites##
 Both known hardware versions from Tuiss (purchased from UK retailer Blinds2go) are compatible with this integration, but all Tuiss Smartview compatable blinds should be.
-If unsure, you can identify from the name of the blind in the bluetooth discovery panel in HA.

-#### TS3000 ####
+All blinds should be added to the Tuiss Smartview app before connecting to Home Assistant, following the set up instruction to pair and to set the upper and lower limits.

+Known working hardware versions:
-The TS3000 has an external battery pack that must be connected to the blind before use via a cable.
-It is charged with a DC-style charger.
-No special setup is required.
+-TS3000: has an external battery pack that must be connected to the blind before use via a cable.
+It is charged with a DC barrel plug.

-#### TS5200 ####
-The TS5200 has a battery pack integrated with the blind housing and charged with a USB-C input on the bottom of the blind.
+-TS5200: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
 Additionally, it has a button to the rear on the charge port allowing manual control of the blind.
 First seen in blinds supplied from March 2025.

-**Important:** For the TS5200 to work, it first must be 'activated' via the Tuiss SmartView app.
-The blind will chime and move slightly once activated.
-Following this, it can be added and used with this integration as normal.
-No further action is required within the app.
+## Installation and adding your first device ##
+1. Complete the setup of your blind in the Tuiss Smartview app
+2. Add the integration from the HACs marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic))
+3. Restart Home Assistant if required
+4. Click Settings
+5. Click Devices & Services
+6. Click the "+ add integration" button
+7. Select Tuiss SmartView from the dropdown
+8. Enter the MAC address from the tag including in your blind, or written within the top bracket of the blind, close to where the battery is plugged in
+9. Give the blind a name
+10. Click Submit

+*Note: Subsequent devices should be automatically discovered if they are in range of a Bluetooth adapter/proxy.*

 ## Features ##